GunnarFarneback/AdventOfCode.jl/README.md

 downloaded automatically if you extract your session cookie from your web browser and place it in a file called `session_cookie` at the top of your copy of the repository.

+## Benchmarking

+Add a `--benchmark` argument when calling `aoc.jl` to get the solution benchmarked.
+This measurement is done with `BenchmarkTools` to exclude compilation time and the input is provided as an `IOBuffer`, i.e. eliminating disk read time.

+The two parts are benchmarked separately.
+When comparing with solutions designed to compute both parts in one call, the sum of the two parts will include duplicate input parsing and in some cases additional repeated calculations.